Muthubioinfo/branch-site-FDR/README.md

 ### Step-2:
 The respective parameters estimated from $n$ genes (such as branch lengths and transition-transversion ratio) are used in ```EVOLVER``` to simulate positive selected codons.
 We test the realistic simulation under (1) Moderate selective pressure, i.e $\omega_2 at foreground is 4$ and (2) Strong selective pressure with $\omega_2$ = 10 (see MCcodonNSbranchsites.dat in real-data-simulation directory).

+### Step-3:
 Then, these newly simulated positive codons are concatenated at the end of $n$ gene alignment.
 Thus, the modified alignments now has the positively selected codons and are assumed to be under the alternative hypothesis.
 The remaining 6,403 unmodified genes are assumed to be under the null hypothesis.

-### Step-3:
+### Step-4:
 Now, analyse all the alignments with ```CODEML``` to evaluate the log-likelihoods under the null and alternative models of branch-site test.
 Then, use the ```simFDR.R```, to calculate the LRT, and the P-values and q-value significant at 5% confidence level.
-The steps are similar to the one in simulation analysis.
+This step is same as the one used simulation analysis and real data analysis.